zmalone/chef-web-docs/source/skills/joy-of-automating-episode-4/index.md

 ## Further activities

-When you are done with the initial implementation we encourage you to challenge yourself by:
+When you are done with the initial implementation, we encourage you to challenge by implementing a Jenkins cookbook configuration file.

-### Implement a Jenkins Cookbook Configuration File

 We started to explore the Jenkins implementation in the community cookbook.
 We copied the implementation except for the remaining [template](https://docs.chef.io/resource_template.html) resource that allows us to configure Jenkins.